 There are also some gems for true connoisseurs such as the 1937 Moto Guzzi 500 GTV, which belonged to the artist Antonio Ligabue, and internationally renowned prototypes like the Bimota.

-Furthermore, every third Sunday of the month, the museum hosts a large market dedicated to enthusiasts and collectors of vintage cars and motorcycles.
+Furthermore, the museum periodically hosts a large market dedicated to enthusiasts and collectors of vintage cars and motorcycles.

 The last stop is like Disneyland for any motorcyclist, fan and two-wheel enthusiast, as well as the perfect round-up for where this itinerary started: the Ducati World!